modular/modular/KGEN/docs/MojoREPL.md

 These two commands allow you to set breakpoints within the code running in your expressions, and inspect the thread state at the point of failure.

+### jupyter-cli-executor

+The `jupyter-cli-executor` is another tool that can be used to execute Mojo or Python notebooks in the CLI.
+Unlike `mojo-jupyter-executor`, it uses a Jupyter server, thus mimicking the Jupyter UI environment as closely as possible.
+However, it is very difficult to debug and might be flaky in the CI due to limitations in parallel executions, therefore it should only be preferred over `mojo-jupyter-executor` if going through the Jupyter server is a requirement.

 ### Future Projects